w3f/polkadot-wiki/docs/learn/learn-opengov.md

 {{ kusama: <RPC network="kusama" path="consts.democracy.maxProposals" defaultValue={100} /> :kusama }}
 public proposals in the proposal queue.

-In Gov2, when a referendum is initially created, it can be immediately voted on by the community.
+In OpenGov, when a referendum is initially created, it can be immediately voted on by the community.
 However, it is not in a state where it can end, or otherwise have its votes counted, be approved and summarily enacted.
 Instead, referenda must fulfil a number of criteria before they are moved into a state known as **Deciding**.
 Until they are in this state, they remain undecided.